vid/SenseBase/README.md

 # Acknowledgement

-This project is supported by and forms the basis of http://www.github.com/TsangLab/Proxiris, as well as work developed for the Observastory project for eHealth in Motion | Dataparc.
+This project is supported by and forms the basis of http://www.github.com/TsangLab/Proxiris, as well as work developed for the PatientSense project for eHealth in Motion | Dataparc.